-- As of December 31, 2015, the severance payment was two times the base salary and target payout under the annual Performance Pay Program for Mr. Holland and one times the base salary and target payout under the annual Performance Pay Program for the other named executive officers. - The estimated cost of providing the six months of outplacement services is \$6,000 per named executive officer. - If any portion of the severance amount constitutes an "excess parachute payment" under Section 280G of the Internal Revenue Code and is therefore subject to an excise tax, the severance amount will be reduced unless the after-tax "unreduced amount" exceeds the after-tax "reduced amount."
-Excise tax gross-ups will not be provided on change-in-control severance payments.
+- As of December 31, 2016, the severance payment was two times the base salary and target payout under the annual Performance Pay Program for Mr. Wilson and one times the base salary and target payout under the annual Performance Pay Program for the other named executive officers. - The estimated cost of providing the six months of outplacement services is \$6,000 per named executive officer. - If any portion of the severance amount constitutes an "excess parachute payment" under Section 280G of the Internal Revenue Code and is therefore subject to an excise tax, the severance amount will be reduced unless the after-tax "unreduced amount" exceeds the after-tax "reduced amount."
+Excise tax gross-ups will not be provided on change-incontrol severance payments.

-The table below estimates the severance payments that would be made to the named executive officers if they were terminated as of December 31, 2015 in connection with a change in control.
+The table below estimates the severance payments that would be made to the named executive officers under the change-incontrol severance plan if they were terminated as of December 31, 2016 in connection with a change in control.

 Severance Amount (\$)

-A. L. Wilson 570,834
+A. L. Wilson 1,378,420

-G. E. Holland, Jr. 2,171,136

-M. H. Feagin 381,756
+M. H. Feagin 395,502

-J. W. Atherton 388,094
+J. W. Atherton 398,572

-A. N. Faulk 231,343
+A. N. Faulk 357,680

-J. G. Franklin 384,431

 E. J. Troxclair III 1,200,000